kumu/docs/guides/fields.md

 If you've created a field and want to delete it and all corresponding values, click on the label of the field in any profile and then go to more -> delete.
 Alternatively, use can use the menu in the upper left corner to go to the field settings page (choose fields).
 This will delete the field and any values assigned for any content in your project.

 ## Deleting field values
 Occasionally you may want to delete the prompted choices for a given field, or the options that show up in your legend or in a [control](/guides/controls.md).
-To do this, you need to remove the value from the field settings:
+To do this, you need to delete the underlying field value.
+This process is different, depending on the field's [prompt](#customize-a-field).

+For fields that have their prompt set to "Autocomplete" or "None" (this includes the Tags field), you can only delete the field value by removing it from every element, connection, and loop in the project, including the [trash](/overview/kumus-architecture.html#trash).

+For all other fields, follow these steps:
 1. Click the menu in the upper left of your map and choose **FIELDS**
 1. Click on the field you want to edit
 1. Find the value you want to delete.
 Then, highlight it and press `delete` or `backspace` on your keyboard.